FrankHB/pl-docs/en-US/calling-for-language-features.md

 * Allowing distinction of object identities

 An *object* is an entity which preserve its identity.
 Unless otherwise specified, any two objects can be differentiated by the identity.
-This definition has more restriction of identity compared to the one in the dissertation introducing the vau calculi (which is called as a first-class entity, see above).
+This definition has more restrictions of the identity compared to the one in the dissertation introducing the vau calculi (which is called as a first-class entity, see above).

 The identity is needed for [ontology](https://en.wikipedia.org/wiki/Ontology) purpose.
 Although when not built-in, it can still be expressed by derived languages from the base specification, the essence of generality makes this approach unnecessarily *indirect* in the whole design.
 This is the very same reason compared to the reason about keeping expressiveness of [*side effects*](https://en.wikipedia.org/wiki/Side_effect) in the base specification (rather than providing them through the derived languages), as well as the reason of allowing the programs being *stateful* (see also first-class states below): if a language is lacking of these essential features by design, it is more suited to be a target language [being transformed to](https://en.wikipedia.org/wiki/Program_transformation) (e.g. by a [compiler](https://en.wikipedia.org/wiki/Compiler) during translation of a source program, or within a [proof assistant](https://en.wikipedia.org/wiki/Proof_assistant) during verifying some properties of a source program), but not a language used by human users directly.